-Decorated in traditional style reflecting the hotel's Highland heritage, the cosy standard rooms allow you to lay your head in comfort.
+Decorated in a traditional style reflecting the hotel's Highland heritage, the cosy standard rooms allow you to lay your head in comfort.

 Located on the first and second floors, these charming rooms make the ideal base for a relaxing short break.

-The Feature Rooms at The Ballachulish Hotel have one thing in common; a breath-taking panoramic view of the Loch to the front of the hotel.
+The Feature Rooms at The Ballachulish Hotel have one thing in common; a breathtaking panoramic view of the Loch to the front of the hotel.

-Decorated in traditional hues to reflect the Highland heritage of this well loved hotel, these rooms are located on the ground, first and second floors.
+Decorated in traditional hues to reflect the Highland heritage of this well-loved hotel, these rooms are located on the ground, first and second floors.

-Choose from twin or double room configuration or if you are travelling with family or as part of a group, the hotel can offer extra beds in the larger bedrooms or two or more rooms close by to one another.
+Choose from twin or double room configurations or if you are travelling with family or as part of a group, the hotel can offer extra beds in the larger bedrooms or two or more rooms close by to one another.

 Bar & Restaurant

-The Ballachulish hotel, Ballachulish Bulas Bistro has won awards for being one of the best and most innovative restaurants in the Glencoe and Fort William area.
+The Ballachulish Hotel, Ballachulish Bulas Bistro has won awards for being one of the best and most innovative restaurants in the Glencoe and Fort William area.
 The Bistro uses the freshest ingredients, sourced locally.

 The Bulas Bar has a contemporary atmosphere with roaring log fires and a fine selection of wines, beers and single malt whiskies.
-Food is also served daily in the Ballachulish hotel Bar.
+Food is also served daily in the Ballachulish Hotel Bar.

-Guests also have the option to relax in the wood panelled lounge with spectacular views of the surrounding lochs and mountains.
+Guests also have the option to relax in the wood-panelled lounge with spectacular views of the surrounding lochs and mountains.

-Dinner is served from: 6pm - 9pm
+Dinner is served from 6pm - 9pm

-Breakfast is served from: 7:30am - 9:30am.
+Breakfast is served from 7:30am - 9:30am.

 Directions to Ballachulish Hotel in Ballachulish

 The Ballachulish Hotel is just off the main A82 Glasgow to Fort William Road, situated 400yds from the A828 roundabout underneath the Bridge.
 Coming from Glasgow or Stirling you will pass by the village of Ballachulish and will come to a roundabout.
-Take the right hand exit (signposted Oban).
+Take the right-hand exit (signposted Oban).
 If you cross the Ballachulish Bridge you’ve gone wrong!